34 / 100

 Is Belmont County growing or shrinking?

-Are many people relocating to Belmont County?
+Are people moving to Belmont County?

 [09] Similar Counties by Size & Score